Common mistakes when choosing a Yoga School

 i.
 Look for things being trademarked and copyrighted.

 Are they actually their original idea?
 Are they even actually a real trademark or copyright?
 There is one such school in their history, their page is filled with TM signals next to single words and claims of being the originator.
 This is a perfect thing to watch for.
 Words are not even eligible for copyright or trademark.

 Even Krishnamacharya, the often called “father of yoga” did not discover Yoga alone.
 He had an Ayurvedic doctor, he was influenced by his environment, experiences.
 He had many great teachers.
 So here is the truth… Yoga is not mine.
 I did not create it, I have not made it better.
 What I do have is my own unique way of sharing it with you, because I am unique.
 Not in a special way, or a guru way.
 Simply as a result of being a human being, just like you.
 What I do have is over 30 years experience as a teacher, mentor, coach, guide, student, and as a yogi.
 I have worked with thousands of students and clients over the years, and all of that time as both the teacher, AND the student.

 Integrity is not something we are born with!
-It is a CREATED act over and over again.
-Naturally as human beings we are wired to take the easy route, the path of least resistance.
-This easily and sometimes even subconsciously gets in the way of living with integrity, seeing and dealing with the impact of our lack of integrity, and restoring our integrity back to our whole and complete self.
+It is a act that is CREATED over and over again.
+We are wired to take the easy route, the path of least resistance.
+This easily, and sometimes even subconsciously, gets in the way of living with integrity, seeing and dealing with the impact of our lack of integrity, and restoring our integrity back to our whole and complete self.

-Ahimsa, reminding us to not harm ourselves or others.
-Satya, reminding us to be truthful, not just telling the truth, but challenging the “truth” that our brain feeds us.
-Asteya, reminding us to not lay claim to something that is not ours, non-stealing.
+Ahimsa, reminds us to not harm ourselves or others.
+Satya, reminds us to be truthful, not just by telling the truth, but by challenging the “truth” that our brain feeds us.
+Asteya, reminds us to not lay claim to something that is not ours, non-stealing.